Abortion in the District of Columbia

 Abortion in the District of Columbia is legal at all stages of pregnancy.
 In 1971, in United States v.
 Vuitch, the U.S. Supreme Court upheld a law saying abortion was allowed for health reasons, which include "psychological and physical well-being".
 Consequently, the District of Columbia became a destination for women seeking abortions starting that year.

 The number of abortion clinics in the District has been declining in recent years, going from fourteen in 1982 to fifteen in 1992 to five in 2014.
 In 2017, there was only one Planned Parenthood clinic in the district offering abortion services.
 There were 2,790 legal abortions in the District in 2014 and 1,424 in 2015.
-The District is home to both pro-abortion rights and anti-abortion rights activism.
-On the pro-abortion rights side, Catholics for Choice and EMILY's List are based there.
-On the anti-abortion rights side, March for Life takes place annually protesting both the practice and legality of abortion on or around the anniversary of Roe v.
+The District is home to both abortion-rights and anti-abortion activism.
+On the abortion-rights side, Catholics for Choice and EMILY's List are based there.
+On the anti-abortion side, March for Life takes place annually protesting both the practice and legality of abortion on or around the anniversary of Roe v.
 Wade.